KobeLemon/kobelemon/README.md

 Here is my [Software Development Portfolio](https://kobelemon.github.io/kobe-web-portfolio/)!

 I just finished a demo of my first game, Maze Bouncer, made in the Godot Game Engine!
-I used assest from Brackey's "[First Game in Godot](https://www.youtube.com/watch?v=LOhfqjmasi0)" project & [Itch.io](https://itch.io/), but the overall game itself is my creation.
+I used assets from Brackey's "[First Game in Godot](https://www.youtube.com/watch?v=LOhfqjmasi0)" project & [Itch.io](https://itch.io/), but the overall game itself is my creation.

 - [Click here](https://github.com/KobeLemon/maze-bouncer) for the repo!
 - [Click here](https://kobelemon.github.io/maze-bouncer-web/) for the live demo! (playable in your browser)